ErpNetDocs/tech/modules/financials/excise/index.md

 Once filled, a transaction document must be exported as an **XML file** and sent to the relevant taxing authority and/or customs office.
 Unless otherwise stated, **all** of your monthly transactions are automatically included in a final **excise declaration** that you must generate and send.

-This document unites the product operations you have reported for the month and further delivers summarized excise status information.
+This document unites the product operations you have reported for the month and further delivers summarized information.

 > [!NOTE]
 > Customs offices may have the legal right to also electronically scan the movements of products in and out of your tax warehouse.
 Additional **transactions** will be generated for each operation and are automatically included in the final excise declaration.